inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 I like being on Testing and I guess I'll stay on it for a while.
 The natural next step for me is to be able to efficiently cherry pick package from the Unstable.
-It sounds like pretty straightforward according to the Debian Handbook by I'd like to read a bit more before any new transition!
+It sounds pretty straightforward according to the Debian Handbook by I'd like to read a bit more before any new transition!
 I'll keep you blogposted!